 Dehydration occurs when a person loses more fluid from his body than he takes in.
 Symptoms include, but are not limited to, having a dry, sticky mouth; tiredness or lethargy; thirst; muscle weakness; headache; and dizziness or lightheadedness.
 Drinking water or sports drinks regularly can help to prevent and treat mild dehydration, but there is some dispute as to which is better.

 Possible Causes of Dehydration

 Drinking water is a safe, healthy treatment for dehydration caused by symptoms of illness in adults.
-Other fluids, including fruit juices or carbonated and caffeinated beverages actually will worsen diarrhea, furthering a person's dehydrated state.
+Other fluids, including fruit juices or carbonated and caffeinated beverages, may actually worsen diarrhea, furthering a person's dehydrated state.

 Special Considerations for Children

-The elderly are more susceptible to dehydration due to a number of factors including, decreased thirst, changing water metabolism, loss of physical and/or mental autonomy, tremoric illnesses such as Parkinson’s disease, fear of incontinence and weight loss.
-Water is ultimately the best way to stay hydrated for the elderly, although Gatorade could be used to stimulate thirst due to its sodium content.
-The elderly should be reminded to drink small amounts continuously throughout the day, not a massive amount all at once.
+Water is ultimately the best way to stay hydrated for older people, although Gatorade could be used to stimulate thirst due to its sodium content.
+Older people should drink small amounts continuously throughout the day, not a massive amount all at once.